evoWeb/sf_register/SECURITY.md

 ## Reporting a Vulnerability

-In case you find a security issue do not open an issue in GitHub but email security@evoweb.de
+In case you find a security issue do not open an issue in GitHub but follow the proceedure give on https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Security/SecurityTeam/Index.html